Elio192/storage-engine/README.md

 ## Why I Built This
 As I continue my journey into systems programming, I wanted to move beyond high-level abstractions.
 This project helped me bridge the gap between theoretical knowledge of hash tables and the reality of implementing them in production-grade C++.

-*Feedback and suggestions for improvement are highly encouraged!*

 ---
 *Developed as a learning project to master low-level C++.*